hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 import sys
 from pprint import pprint

-# This will add the "foo" directory
-# to the list of paths to look for modules in as well
+# Add "/foo" directory to the list of paths to look for modules
 sys.path.append("/foo")

 pprint(sys.path)